 Limit the length of time your children spend online.

 Unfortunately, no system is foolproof.
 If you know a person under the age of 21 who is registered with the Delaware State Lottery, please notify our Operations Department at email@example.com

-We recognize that while most people gamble for entertainment, a small number of people can become obsessed with the potential monetary gains our games offer.
-Even though studies suggest that only a very small percentage of the adult population encounters compulsive gambling problems we take this matter seriously and have accordingly implemented a number of measures to address this problem:
+We recognize that while most people gamble for entertainment, some people may become obsessed with the potential monetary gains our games offer.
+Even though studies suggest that only a very small percentage of the adult population encounters compulsive gambling problems we take this matter seriously.
+Therefore we have implemented a number of measures to address this problem:

-1. Our employees training program incorporates methods and techniques that assist our employees in recognizing and taking appropriate actions when they identify compulsive or underage gambling.
+1. Our employee training program incorporates methods and techniques that assist our employees in recognizing and taking appropriate actions when they identify compulsive or underage gambling.

 2. We let you set your own maximum allowed deposit amount maximum allowed wager amount, and time limit.

 3. Upon your request, we will remove your name from our promotional email list.

 Gambling is a form of entertainment.
 It is not a way to get rich quickly and pay off your debts